anita16lin/EP-353-Anita_Lin/Final Project/Final Deliverables/DESIGN.md

 # Design Document
 Welcome to the **C & Csound Granularizer**!
-This is the design document for this project to give you and in-depth look at the implementation and design choices I made.
+This is the design document for this project to give you an in-depth look at the implementation and design choices I made.

 ---